jonas-merkle/AS5047P/README.md

 ## tl;dr

-**An Arduino library for the AS5047P high-resolution rotary position sensor.**
+**An Arduino library for the AS5047P high-resolution rotary position sensor.
+Supporting also the following sensor types: AS5047D, AS5147, AS5147P, AS5247**

 ## Contents